-According to the legend this is where Nanda secretly brought the newborn Krishna, and where Krishna lived as an infant while his parents were imprisoned by Kamsa.
+Gokul is located 16 km from Mathura.
+It’s a very important city for Hindu pilgrims, as according to the legend, this is where Nanda secretly brought the newborn Krishna, and where Krishna lived as an infant while his parents were imprisoned by Kamsa.

 This place is named after Krishna’s foster father Nanda and mother Yashoda who had their permanent residence built at this place after moving from Gokul.

 During his youth pastimes (from 7 to 10) Krishna lived in this village of Nandgaon along with his foster parents.
-It’s believed that after the disturbances created by the demons sent by Kansa to kill Krishna, Nanda left Gokul and shifted to Nandgaon after staying for some time at Chhatikara, Dig and Kamyavan.
+It’s believed that after the disturbances created by the demons sent by Kamsa to kill Krishna, Nanda left Gokul and shifted to Nandgaon after staying for some time at Chhatikara, Deeg and Kamyavan.

 There are small temples in the village but Nanda Rai is the main one built during the mid 12th century by the king Roop.
 It is said to have been built where Nanda had his house.